 Of course there is a distinction between a positive genetic test result and a negative one.
 Taking it a step further: the separation between true negative and uninformative negative.
-And what?
-Total gastrectomy when there is no gastric cancer in my family history?
+What about prophylactic total gastrectomy when there is no gastric cancer in the family history?
 And what about those variants of uncertain significance (VUS)?

 What are the possible results of a genetic test for CDH1 variant (mutation)?

 These terms will help to better understand genetic test results:

 · Pathogenic variant: a variant known to cause or capable of causing cancer.

 · Negative: no variant found.

 · Benign variant: a variant with no impact on health.

 · Variant of Uncertain Significance (VUS): a variation was found, but it is unknown if the change is associated with a greater risk of causing cancer.

 A positive test result for a CDH1 gene variant means that a pathogenic (disease-causing) variant has been found.
 This result means that a person has HDGC syndrome or HLBC.
 This means that a person is at higher risk for developing diffuse gastric cancer and/or lobular breast cancer.
 Risk factors may depend upon several things.
 Having HDGC syndrome or HLBC does not mean that a person has cancer, or will definitely develop cancer.
 It just means that they have an increased risk for developing certain cancers.

 A negative genetic test result means that no variant was found in the CDH1 gene.
 A negative genetic test result may not provide clear information about one’s cancer risk.
 A negative genetic test result can have several different meanings depending on the individual and on family circumstances of the person tested.
 A negative test result may be classified as a “true negative” or an “uninformative negative” result.